 Is it really necessary to block all connections from unauthorised hosts if the NTP Service is openly accessible?
 No Proceed to Chapter 7.3.3.6.3 Allow Client Requests .
-In this case the following restrictions are to be used: ignore in the default restrictions.
-Yes If a standard restriction is selected in this area, exceptions can be declared in separate lines for each authorised server, client or sub-network.
-See Chapter 7.3.3.6.5 Addition of Exceptions to Standard .
+Yes In this case the following restrictions are to be used: ignore If a standard restriction is selected in this area, exceptions can be declared in separate lines for each authorised server, client or sub-network.
+See Chapter 7.3.3.6.5 Addition of Exceptions to Standard.